Hero Photo

 6. Will the Data Management Plan be effective in preserving and disseminating resulting data products?
 Is it compliant with FAIR guidelines?

 7. Are the broader impacts of the applicant's work clearly outlined and explained?
+Here is how the NSF defines broader impacts.

 • The application process is completed online through ProposalSpace.
 You must create an account with Proposal Space to submit your application.
 There is no fee for submitting.
 You can save your application in progress and return to it later, but all required documents must be entered before submitting.
 All required information must be submitted by the application deadline.